KamilleModules/Ekom/doc/config.md

     - manual, the user will choose between the carrier available to the user (unless there is only one carrier choice in which case the choice might not be asked)
+- attribute2TemplateAdaptor: path to the adaptor class, which is used by the EkomProductListModifierListener class, which is basically responsible for adapting attribute names into widget templates on a product list.
+                It must implement Attribute2TemplateAdaptorInterface.